jessjaco/jessjaco/README.md

-### Hi there 👋
+###
 I'm Jesse Anderson, a Geospatial Data Scientist in Flagstaff, Arizona.
+Learn about me at [my website](https://numbersandstrings.com) or check out some of my repos here.

 <!--